julen

 Papers

-I read at least one major newspaper a day.
-Now that I'm not travelling, it's usually the Washington Post, plus various on-line sources.
-Occasionally, I'll splurge for a Sunday New York Times, and I'm contemplating getting a susbscription to the not-as-bad-as-the-other-one local rag since the Post doesn't cover local issues quite so well.
-I have a definite reading pattern with newspapers...
+I used to read at least one major newspaper a day.
+Once I stopped travelling for work, it's was often the Washington Post or the small town excuse for a daily paper, and then mutated to mostly on-line conglomerations.
+The Local Weekly and Monthly papers were better than the daily, and often had more staff.
+In the 1990s, I'd occasionally, splurge for a Sunday New York Times.
+I had a definite reading pattern with newspapers...
 I read the front page first, then the Arts or Style section (or the third section of the WSJ), and than the metro section.
 If it's Sunday, I dip into pages of opinion, next, and then - as a counterbalance - those glossy fluff-fests like Parade.
 I'll read the magazine, but save the puzzles for later.
 I'll put aside book reviews for mid-week, and the comics for last.
 If it's the Times, I scan the wedding section for people I went to college with, and the obituaries for interesting lives.
 I also read pages A3 and beyond for the reality-based followups to those scandalous overblown stories that are on the front page in 36 point type.

 Patriotism

 I've had a very quiet patriotism.
 I vote.
+I do jury duty.
 I take advantages of my rights and privileges as an American.
 I believe strongly in our basic principles of freedom and liberty.
 I used to take it for granted, but in the wake of terrorist attacks, I find my own patriotism is cast in a clear light.
 I am not willing to give up my civil liberties.
 I'm not willing to tolerate bigotry and clear unmitigated ignorance.
-I am not willing to silence people who do not agree with me, or with the majority voice, or the government's voice.
-I am not willing to not display my flag simply because I disagree with the opinions of many Americans who are also flying their flags.
-When I do not fly my flag, my patriotism has not dipped nor is lesser than folks who choose to drape themselves in the flag.
+I am not willing to enable authoritarianism or dictators for a false sense of security.
+I expect our leaders to act like adults, compromise, and be effective for the people.

 Pens